Weekend Solo Trip to New York City

 If you're new to solo travel, NYC is a city that will keep you entertained, distracted, and inspired without you needing a packed itinerary.

-Getting Around: Easier Than You Think
+Getting Around is Easier Than You Think

 My biggest worry before the trip was navigating New York's public transportation.
 I'd heard horror stories about confusing subway maps and getting on trains going the wrong direction.